 It’s no surprise that the healthcare industry is facing unique and disruptive challenges that are affecting areas such as productivity, revenue cycle, and supply chain on a major scale.
 Given the current market, healthcare entities may find themselves strapped for resources ranging from supplies to staff, grappling with changes to insured populations, or even struggling to manage new business models such as subscriptions.
-These challenges are made more difficult with the financial and accounting complexities posed by the revenue recognition standard, ASC 606, Revenue from Contracts with Customers.
+These challenges are made more difficult by the financial and accounting complexities posed by the revenue recognition standard, ASC 606, Revenue from Contracts with Customers.

 CFOs in the healthcare industry are doubling down to ensure that operations are running efficiently and benchmarking well against competitors.
-Chat with a SOFTRAX representative for more information on this topic or to explore the software solutions available that your business can benefit from.

 ASC 606 outlines a single, comprehensive model for accounting for revenue from contracts with customers, or for the healthcare vertical, with patients.
 Proper application of the standard is expected to be significantly difficult for healthcare entities and providers, who are most notably unique in the accounting world for the complexities surrounding the revenue cycle (billing and collecting for services provided).